theRealAph/ScopeLocals/README.md

 ## Description

+A scope local value is a lightweight way to store, transmit, and restore context.
+Context can be anything from a business object to an instance of a system-wide logger.

+< A simple credentials example, including the static final field >

+Setting up context is the responsibility of the sever framework.
+The server stores the credentials for that thread in a scope local.
+The application logic knows nothing about security, but the JDK will check the current thread's permissions by looking in the scope local.

+If you have a million virtual threads, the JDK connection needs to check the credentials, and this is happening concurrently in a million virtual threads.

-* The scope of scope locals does not refer to the lexical scope of its name, but to the dynamic scope of the lifetime of a name binding.
+The scope of scope locals does not refer to the lexical scope of its name, but to the dynamic scope of the lifetime of a name binding.

 In Java, the scope of a declaration -- the association of a name with an entity such as a variable -- is the region of the program within